Understanding static pressure in HVAC ducts.

 Proper airflow and ventilation are vital for maintaining a comfortable indoor environment.
 When the static pressure is too high, it can restrict the flow of air through the system, leading to inadequate air distribution and reduced ventilation.
 This can result in hot or cold spots in different areas of the building and discomfort for occupants.
 Conversely, if the static pressure is too low, it may indicate leaks or blockages in the ductwork, which can also affect airflow and ventilation.

-READ MORE Role of duct sealing in efficient HVAC.
+READ MORE Importance of proper duct sizing in HVAC.

 2. Optimizing energy efficiency